Prithvi0709/Snake-Game/README.md

 # Snake-Game
 The classic snake game re-made in Java.

-This was done using the java swing framework.
+This was done using the Java Swing framework.